torvalds/linux/Documentation/userspace-api/media/glossary.rst

 	pixel.

     Device Driver
-	Part of the Linux Kernel that implements support for a hardware component.
+	Part of the GNU/Linux Kernel that implements support for a hardware component.

     Device Node